ihommani/ihommani.github.io/content/technical/pelican.md

 ### The good: How does it fit to my needs

+* *Plugins*
+Pelican provides an easy way to add features through plugins.
+There's github page
+To add a plugin to your site, you just have to specify the name in the setting file through the SETTING variable.
+[Here](https://github.com/getpelican/pelican-plugins ,"pelican plugins") is a list of plugins you can try.

 * *Themes*

 Pelican had a theming system somehow different from Jekyll's one.
 With Pelican it's more like a Plug'n play system.